javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 1. We can compare versions and run per-version operations.
 2. Or we can get a list of existing object stores as `db.objectStoreNames`.
 That object is a [DOMStringList](https://html.spec.whatwg.org/multipage/common-dom-interfaces.html#domstringlist), and it provides `contains(name)` method to check for the existance.
 And then we can do updates depending on what exists.

-Here's the demo of thee second approach:
+Here's the demo of the second approach:

 ```js
 let openRequest = indexedDB.open("db", 1);